datacamp/tutorial/cran-comments.md

 ## R CMD check results

 There were no ERRORs nor WARNINGs.
-There were 3 NOTEs:
+There were 2 NOTEs:

 * The package is MIT licensed and has a license template.
 * File README.md cannot be checked without 'pandoc' being installed: pandoc is a dependency of this package
-* Unexported objects imported by ':::' calls: I depend on some unexported 'knitr' and 'rmarkdown' functions.
-Copying these functions and all the internal functions they depend on to the tutorial package itself would be huge code duplication.

 ## Reverse dependencies

 There are no packages depending on 'tutorial' yet.

+## Patch

+- Replaced hidden functions of the `knitr` and `rmarkdown` packages by exported functions.

 ## Other notes